EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 Here’s the crucial part of the notification message: the link to the data!
 Each link follows a similar structure. rel is the “link relation” type.
 A link with rel=canonical is always the default one to look at.
 Other link types include update and license (mentioned earlier), item and station (coming next), and more.
 A table (albeit incomplete) of link types is provided in the WCMP2 specification.

-type provides the media type (MIME type) of the resource. length enables a simple integrity check. href provides the URL for the resource – in this case an observation for The Hague encoded in BUFR4.
+"type" provides the media type (MIME type) of the resource. length enables a simple integrity check. href provides the URL for the resource – in this case an observation for The Hague encoded in BUFR4.
 For Core data, it’s the URL in the canonical link that Global Caches will download from.
 For Core data, the URL in the canonical link _must_ be directly resolvable – i.e., no access controls or URL templates.

 ```
 "links": [